msupply-foundation/msupply_docs/content/docs/inventory/stock_takes.md

 ### Entering counted packs

 To start entering stocktake data for an item, click on the stocktake row you would like to edit.
 A window appears, where you can enter the counted number of packs.
-You can also update other data from this window, like the expiry date, or pricing or location information for a particular batch.
+You can also update other data from this window, like the expiry date, pricing or location information for a particular batch.

 ![Stocktake edit window](/docs/inventory/images/stocktake_edit.png)